eksctl-io/eksctl/site/content/usage/11-customizing-the-kubelet.md

 In this example, given instances of type `m5a.xlarge` which have 4 vCPUs and 16GiB of memory, the `Allocatable` amount of CPUs would be 3.4 and 15.4 GiB of memory.
 In addition, the `DynamicKubeletConfig` feature gate is also enabled.
 It is important to know that the values specified in the config file for the the fields in `kubeletExtraconfig` will completely overwrite the default values specified by eksctl.
+However, omitting one or more `kubeReserved` parameters will cause the missing parameters to be defaulted to sane values based on the aws instance type being used.

 >**IMPORTANT**: by default `eksctl` sets  `featureGates.RotateKubeletServerCertificate=true`, but when custom `featureGates` are provided, it will be unset.
 You should always include